-It's Halloween!
-Let their imaginations run wild with a frightening feast and ghoulish games that will have them screaming with delight.
+It's Halloween, so time to party!
+Let young imaginations run wild with a frightening feast and ghoulish games that will have them screaming with delight.

 Spooky savoury feasts

-Or go for a total knock-out and try this Witch's cauldron with glow-in-the-dark goo, sausage mummy dippers and maggoty dustbin pasta (it tastes delicious, trust us!).
-Whereas Halloween dips & bites like avocado slime sludge, vegetable hellfire spread and creepy bites should also give them some nutritious fuel for all that scary dancing.
+Our Halloween dips & bites with avocado slime sludge, vegetable hellfire spread and creepy bites should also give them some nutritious fuel for trick-or-treating and spooky game-playing.

-It wouldn't be Halloween without a trick or treat and scary Halloween jelly, freaky fingers, slime bug cups, cheesy popcorn brains, and spider nest cakes will all be a hit with a gore-loving crowd.
-Ghosts and ghouls can then quench their thirsty souls on Dracula's punch and bloodthirsty squash.
+It wouldn't be Halloween without a sweet-tasting trick or treat and scary Halloween jelly, slime bug cups, cheesy popcorn brains will all be a hit with a gore-loving crowd of kiddies, amongst other supernatural snacks...

 Catering for the more genteel type of ghoul?
-Hooting Halloween owls, pumpkin cakes and spider web chocolate fudge muffins should do the trick, but the crème de la crème has to be this Haunted graveyard cake which everyone from toddlers to teens will love.
+Hooting Halloween owls, pumpkin cakes, Frankenstein cupcakes, spider nest cakes and spider web chocolate fudge muffins should do the trick, but the crème de la crème has to be this haunted graveyard cake which everyone from toddlers to teens will love.

 Run a few silly contests for awards like, 'biggest witch's nose', 'best broom' or 'scariest fingernails' so that everyone wins a little prize.
 Great homemade giveaways include these eerie eyeball cake pops, toffee popcorn bark or squeamish squares.

-Putting ingredients like cold spaghetti, lychees or runny jelly in a bowl and getting blindfolded party guests to guess what they are feeling is always good squelchy, squealy fun, and you can always rename your concoctions as baby snakes, eyeballs or goblin goo.
-Just don't get too carried away with parties for younger children, pre-schoolers probably won't appreciate a full-on 'I'm a Celebrity Get Me Out of Here' experience.
+Putting ingredients like cold spaghetti, lychees or runny jelly in a bowl and getting blindfolded party guests to guess what they're feeling is always good squelchy, squealy fun.
+Give your concoctions names like 'baby snakes', 'eyeballs' or 'goblin goo'.
+Just don't get too carried away with parties for younger children, pre-schoolers probably won't appreciate a full-on 'I'm a Celebrity Get Me Out of Here' experience...

-If you are looking for something a little less scary, then how about a hunt for a ghost ship's treasure chest, you could scatter clues attached to gold chocolate coins around the house leading to a hoard of ghostly goodies like cheap costume jewellery or bags of popcorn or golden coins.
+If you're looking for something a little less scary, then how about a hunt for a ghost ship's treasure chest, you could scatter clues attached to gold chocolate coins around the house leading to a hoard of ghostly goodies like cheap costume jewellery, bags of popcorn or golden coins.